The Pinder of Wakefield

 Hall

-also makes a number of statements relating to the Robin Hood and
+of Wrenthorpe also makes a number of statements relating to the Robin

 by Robert Greene4 titled "George-a-Greene" and even the

-Terrace, Robin Hood Cottage and Robin Hood Row.
+Hood Terrace, Robin Hood Cottage and Robin Hood Row.
+Green

-Green states there is a part of the country between Wrenthorpe and
+states there is a part of the country between Wrenthorpe and Stanley called Robinhoodstreteclose.5

-are reputed to have struggled.8 Is this then a different
+to have struggled.8 Is this then a different location to

-location to Pinderfields?
-Pinderfields is north of Wakefield whilst the
+Pinderfields?
+Pinderfields is north of Wakefield whilst the Lord's Mill and

-Pinderfields is where these animals were held rather thsan where any
+these animals were held rather thsan where any struggle took place.

 .